w3c-fedid/digital-credentials/explainer.md

 Even in highly-regulated and non-abusive use cases (e.g. eIDAS), custom schemes have  [security](https://github.com/w3c-fedid/digital-credentials/blob/main/custom-schemes.md#can-wallets-limit-requests-to-secure-contexts) and [privacy](https://github.com/w3c-fedid/digital-credentials/blob/main/custom-schemes.md#what-are-the-privacy-implications-of-a-wallet-accepting-custom-schemes) risks, as well as a series of suboptimal [user experiences.
 We posit that these limitations](https://github.com/w3c-fedid/digital-credentials/blob/main/custom-schemes.md#user-experience-concerns) can be addressed by a purpose-built browser API.
 While some have reasonably argued that these limitations will slow-down and limit the deployment (and so, the abuse) of such technology, it seems more advantageous  to rely on intentional design choices to manage this tradeoff than such accidents.

-In the pursuit of establishing a standard for web-based identity sharing, it is paramount that we not only strive for ease of use but also exercise utmost caution to uphold high standards of security and privacy.
-This is essential to safeguard users from potential identity theft and ensure they are fully informed about the implications of online identity sharing before providing their consent.
-We firmly believe that relying on a browser API and the mobile platform is the most reliable approach for identity digital credentials to be shared securely online.
+In the pursuit of establishing a standard for web-based identity sharing, it's important to strive for ease of use while also exercising caution to uphold security and privacy standards.
+This may help mitigate risks like identity theft, so long as relying parties refrain from storing unencrypted credentials on their servers and take care to not needlessly render privacy-sensitive decrypted information on their websites.
+We believe that a DOM API offers a promising approach for digital credentials to be used on the Web.

 # What?